puppeteer/puppeteer/docs/api.md

 #### page.waitForFileChooser([options])

 - `options` <[WaitTimeoutOptions](####WaitTimeoutOptions)> Optional waiting parameters
-- returns: <[Promise]<[FileChooser]>> A promise that resolves after a page requests a file picker.
+- returns: <[Promise]<[FileChooser]>> A promise that resolves after a page requests a file picker _due to file upload_.

 > **NOTE** In non-headless Chromium, this method results in the native file picker dialog **not showing up** for the user.

-This method is typically coupled with an action that triggers file choosing.
+This method is typically coupled with an action that triggers file choosing due to file _upload_.
 The following example clicks a button that issues a file chooser and then responds with `/tmp/myfile.pdf` as if a user has selected this file.